xsynaptic/wordpress-gulp-starter-kit/readme.md

+## TROUBLESHOOTING

+Things can and will go wrong when working with new tools but there are a few simple things you can do to avoid the worst of it:

+* Make sure all your base software is up to date, particularly npm, node, Bower, etc.
+* If you're getting weird errors you can't figure out try deleting `node_modules` and running `npm install`.
+* You might also have some luck cleaning the cache for both npm and Bower, both of which respond to the `clean cache` command.

 ## TO DO

 * Yeoman generator ([open issue](https://github.com/synapticism/wordpress-gulp-starter-kit/issues/1); [some help here](http://yeoman.io/authoring/) would be awesome since I don't personally use Yeoman).